 The Select a Board action allows you accept Pinterest Boards from users as contest entries.
 This action can be a fantastic way to expose your brand to new users and showcase your offerings.
 You can ask users to choose images from your website, your Pinterest page, or even their own Pins and use them to create Boards which showcase your products or highlight why they love your brand.

-This particular action is outstanding because it encourages the creation of high-quality boards promoting your brand which will be seen by all of their creator's followers.
+This particular action is outstanding because it can be used to encourage users to create high-quality boards promoting your brand which will be put on display for all of their followers to see.
 This is a great way to not only reach a new audience but also make a stellar first impression on them.

 Other Social Media Actions

-You're probably active on some other social media channels besides Pinterest, so why not use your contest to promote some of them as well?
+You're probably active on social media channels besides Pinterest, so why not use your contest to promote some of them as well?